 Zweig called the hiring plan RISE-UP — an acronym for Research Investment Strategic Engagement University Partnerships — and the school is committing to hiring 30-40 new research-oriented faculty.
 The hires are being made in clusters to create teams of scientists who complement each other, such as Altes’ imaging experts.

 Beyond the RISE-UP additions, several new leaders have joined the health system and will play key administrative roles in research.

-First and foremost, Choi hired Richard Barohn, MD, as MU’s vice chancellor for health affairs and quickly tabbed him as the executive scientific director of NextGen.
+First and foremost, Choi hired Richard Barohn, MD, as MU’s executive vice chancellor for health affairs and quickly tapped him as the executive scientific director of NextGen.
 Before coming to MU in 2020, Barohn spent two decades at the University of Kansas and was a key figure in the school’s explosive growth in medical research during that period.
 He led the team that earned KU a coveted NIH Clinical and Translational Science Award, a renewable five-year, $25 million grant.

 Barohn’s former KU colleague Russ Waitman, PhD, joined the School of Medicine as associate dean for informatics.
 Gillian Bartlett-Esquilant, PhD, came to Columbia from McGill University in Canada and took over as associate dean for population health and outcomes research.
 And Parvesh Kumar, MD, came from UNLV to become the new associate dean for clinical and translational research.